DavidSerret/rag-engine/README.md

 **[→ Live demo](https://rag-engine-gamma.vercel.app)**

-Upload any PDF and ask it anything.
+Upload a PDF, DOCX, TXT or MD file and ask it anything.
 Answers are grounded strictly in the document and include exact citations.
+Ships with three **skins** — selectable personas that reskin the UI and steer the model toward a domain.

 ![RAG Engine screenshot](docs/screenshot.png)